vertcoin-project/vertminer-nvidia/README.md

 Based on ccminer fork by tpruvot

-3-8% better performance than ccminer 1.8.3r4 after integrated dev fees.
+0-8% better performance than ccminer 1.8.3r4 after integrated dev fees.

-Integrated dev fees:
+Integrated dev donations:

+If you use this software you are agreeing to donate 2% of your miner's time to generating donations.

-1 percent dev fee to turekaj for miner improvements
+1 percent dev donation to turekaj for miner improvements

-1 percent dev fee to Vertcoin Dev Team (vertcoin.org)
+1 percent dev donation to Vertcoin Dev Team (vertcoin.org)

 VTC donation address:  VdMVwYLairTcYhz3QnNZtDNrB2wpaHE21q (turekaj)